suchetamahato/Microsoft-Power-BI/README.md

 # Conclusion

+🔎 **Busiest Days**

-🔎 **Busiest Days**: Thursdays, Fridays, and Saturdays are the busiest days for pizza orders, likely due to the weekend preference.
+Thursdays, Fridays, and Saturdays are the busiest days for pizza orders, likely due to the weekend preference.
 This insight can be used to optimize staffing and resources during peak days.

+🔎 **Seasonal Trends**

-🔎 **Seasonal Trends**: January, May, and July have the most orders, potentially due to seasonal factors.
+January, May, and July have the most orders, potentially due to seasonal factors.
 Understanding these trends can inform inventory management and marketing campaigns.

-🔎 **Popular Pizza Type**: Classic pizzas are the most popular and are driving sales.
+🔎 **Popular Pizza Type**

+Classic pizzas are the most popular and are driving sales.
 Knowing which pizza types perform the best can help refine the menu and promotions.

+🔎 **Revenue Contribution**

-🔎 **Revenue Contribution**: Large-sized pizzas contribute significantly to revenue, making up almost half of it.
+Large-sized pizzas contribute significantly to revenue, making up almost half of it.
 This information can guide pricing strategies and promotions for different pizza sizes.

+🔎 **Customer Favorite**

-🔎 **Customer Favorite**: Classic Deluxe is the customer favorite with the highest number of orders and sales.
+Classic Deluxe is the customer favorite with the highest number of orders and sales.
 Recognizing customer preferences allows for targeted marketing and promotions.

 These insights can help the business make data-driven decisions and tailor its operations to meet customer preferences and demand patterns.